cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 other-langs : [{"lang":"pt","article":"roteador-linux-parte-3-usuarios-seguranca-firewall"}]
 ---

-This is the third part of a multipart series describing how to build your own Linux router.
+This is the third part of a multi-part series describing how to build your own Linux router.

 - Part 1: [Initial Setup](/article/diy-linux-router-part-1-initial-setup)
 - Part 2: [Network and Internet](/article/diy-linux-router-part-2-network-and-internet)